Strachur: Notable people

 By tradition, Strachur has been held as one of the original strongholds of Clan Campbell, and in 1870 the principal landowners of the parish were Campbell of Strachur and McLachlan of that ilk.
 The principal country houses there at that time were Strachur Park, Castle Lachlan, Strachurmore, Glenshellis, Balliemore, and Glenbranter.
 Strachur House was bought by Fitzroy Maclean and is currently the residence of his son, Charles Maclean.
 The MacLachlan family still reside on the Strathlachlan estate.
 The walls of Old Castle Lachlan have been restored.
 Younger members of the MacLachlan clan currently run Inver Cottage, one of Argyll's Seafood Trail restaurants.

 Probably the most famous “son of Strachur” was John Campbell of Strachur (1727-1806), although Sir Harry Lauder was the laird of the Glenbranter estate, between Lock Eck and Strachur, in the first half of the twentieth century.
 There is a memorial to his son Captain John Lauder, of the 8th Battalion Argyll & Sutherland Highlanders, in Glenbranter who died 26 December 1916, during the First World War.
 Much of the Glenbranter estate was subsequently acquired by the Forestry Commission, who encourage public access to the land.
 During the 1930s, the Ministry of Labour opened a work camp on the estate for young unemployed men.
 Known as Instructional Centres, the camp regime sought to "harden" the unemployed, many of whom came from industrial West of Scotland and had previously worked in mining or other industries hit by depression, and prepare them for work elsewhere.
 The Glenbranter camp hit the headlines in 1935 when the trainees organised public walk-outs, and again in 1936 when there was a mass meeting to protest against conditions.

 During World War II, Glenbranter House and grounds were taken over by Combined Operations.
 It became a landing craft signals school, and was designated as a Royal Navy shore establishment, and named HMS Pasco.
 The Forestry Commission failed to maintain the mansion house, and it fell into continual decay.
 Due to the poor condition, Glenbranter House was demolished in the 1960s.

 Dr Peter Laird McKinlay retired to Strachur and died there in 1972.

-Food writer Lady Veronica Maclean lived in Strachur, running Creggan's Inn.
+Food writer Lady Veronica Maclean lived in Strachur, running Creggans Inn.